csabapalfi/web-perf-like-its-2017/slides.md

 Note:

-You can't improve what you can't measure.
+* you can't improve what you can't measure

-Gives you a mental model, too and helps optimizing.
+* chosing good measurements let you optimize optimize what matters

 ---